Marker-ODS-Consulting/Design_College_Database/1-WRITING/interaction/uk/master/uoscd.md

 **语言**：IELTS总分6.0，单科不低于5.5
 **申请时间**：/
 **申请文件**： 待更新
+**专业描述：**
+> - A focus on digital media practice and theory sets this course apart from traditional communication design courses, preparing you for an exciting career in a range of design roles.
+We’ll encourage you to explore systems for the making and communication of text and image while you redefine your own practice through various media formats of experimental publishing and interaction design.

+> - This course is for recent graduates or those with professional experience who wish to extend their creative skills and design knowledge into hybrid publishing, user experience design, and design research.

 **作品集要求原文：**

 > - Your portfolio should include evidence of exploring how design responds to developments in media and digital culture, examples of work that shows an innovative and experimental approach to tackling a design challenge, and examples of work that demonstrates an engagement with the full range of contemporary ‘communication design’ not just graphics design.
 Please include a variety of projects in your portfolio.
 Your portfolio should not exceed six pages in length or ten megabytes in size.